MASSACHUSETTS YOUTH SOCCER ASSOCIATION COVID-19 Soccer Protocols May 29, 2021

 If the spectator area allows for at least of 6’ feet of social distancing between family units Spectators are limited to 2 adults (Parents/Guardians or chaperones) and siblings of a participating player.
 Note: This updated Mass Youth Soccer policy of 2 (two) spectators per player and siblings is in force unless the facility has stricter limits.

 No exposure to or identified as a close contact of a positive case in the prior 10 day period.

 Check for normal temperature before going to training - (temperature 100.4 or higher please stay home).

 Upon arrival to training, coaches or staff should ask each athlete if they are experiencing any signs or symptoms of COVID-19.
 If the athlete has any signs or symptoms of COVID-19 they should be sent home and instructed to contact their healthcare provider.
 They will not be allowed to return to training until they are cleared by a healthcare provider.
 A doctor’s note must be provided.

 Participants, organizers, spectators, volunteers, and facility employees in high risk categories should not participate or attend organized sport activities.
-List of high risk categories can be found here.

 Be sure appropriate infection prevention supplies (e.g. hand sanitizer, facial tissues, facial coverings) are present in multiple targeted areas (outlined later in this document).

 All spectators must adhere to CDC and DPH assemblage and distance guidelines.
 Spectators, nonessential visitors, staff, volunteers, and activities involving external groups or organizations should be limited as much as possible.
 Operators are encouraged to mark off spectator viewing sites to allow for social distancing.